napari/napari/docs/source/explanations/rendering.md

 creates a deeply frustrating experience for the user.
 Furthermore, if napari "blocks" for several seconds, the operating system might indicate to the user that the application is hung or has crashed.
 For example MacOS will show the "spinning wheel of death".
+This is clearly not acceptable.

-A fast average framerate is important, but it's also important that napari does not have isolated slow frames, and does not have a framerate that bounces around.
+A fast average framerate is important, but it's also important that napari has as few isolated slow frames as possible, that it does not have a framerate that bounces around.
 A jumpy framerate leads to something called [jank](http://jankfree.org/).
 For the best user experience we want a framerate that's fast, but also one that's consistently fast.